 Many people worry about the ability of aging parents and other loved ones to handle money and financial affairs.
-The numbers show that these concerns are valid.
-According to a 1991 study by the National Center for Health Statistics, approximately 5-10% of older Americans need assistance with money management.
-Another study suggests this number is as high as 29%.
 Many older people need assistance because of:

 When elderly people cannot handle daily finances or become more susceptible to financial abuse, the consequences can be severe.
 Older people who forget to pay bills could lose their home to foreclosure, get evicted from an apartment, risk utility shut-off, or damage their credit.
 Those who fall victim to scams might get cheated out of large amounts of money or lose their home.

 This article discusses informal methods of assisting elder relatives with their financial affairs -- including figuring out what kind of help is needed, broaching the subject with your relative, and how you can provide assistance yourself.

 Sometimes an older person needs a guardian or conservator to take control of finances and medical decisions.
 Guardians and conservators can be family members or other adults, but they must be appointed by the court.
 To learn more about these more formal methods of handling an elderly person's affairs, see Nolo's article Conservatorships and Adult Guardianships.

 The first step in assisting your elderly parent or relative with money management is to determine if they need help -- and, if they do, how much help.
 Start by talking with your elderly relative.
 In some situations, the financial needs of the elderly are apparent.
 Some seniors may admit they need help and will welcome your assistance.
 Others will insist they can handle their affairs and so will resist intervention.
 If your relative falls into the latter category, but you see signs that assistance is necessary, do some investigating.